Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 If you like to surf, then this is the perfect place.
 Surfers love the waves.
 Be sure to check current water conditions before heading out to make sure the waves are surf-ready.

 👉 Pro Tip: Avon-by-the-Sea Public Beach is often used interchangeably with Avon Beach.
 While the two are very close to one another, they are technically two different beaches.
-Both are great spots to catch gorgeous views of the Atlantic Ocean and take a dip on a hot summer day.
+But both are great spots to catch gorgeous views of the Atlantic Ocean and take a dip on a hot summer day.

 Sea Girt Beach